AbdelrahmanEnan/Udacity_Finding_Donors/README.md

 > **Note**
 >
-> This README is produced by task uploader team, but I edited some parts.
+> This README is produced by Udacity team
+>
+> The main code is [`finding_donors.ipynb`](https://github.com/AbdelrahmanEnan/Udacity_Finding_Donors/blob/main/finding_donors.ipynb) file, and it has all necessary information to run the code.
+Also it include some theoritical background on some of related topics.

 # Supervised Learning